Julia: crazy idea: change the `type` keyword

 I meant the possibly implied expectation of the Julia type to have same behaviour as in C/C++

-might be our only abbreviated keyword at the moment, making it an odd one out anyway.
+This might be a good enough reason in itself to consider const -> constant, to be honest.
+I think const might be our only abbreviated keyword at the moment, making it an odd one out anyway.

-Alias = DataType
+a simple Alias = DataType statement.

 @andyferris, I already 'unlearned', but for other new users it may be easier to get over the 'why is Julia so slow despite compilation' phase.
 Picking keywords that support a fast development of a mental model of those details can be a huge selling point to new users not having too much of a computer science background.
 Not to forget 'simple' keywords to avoid other spoken language barriers either.